 'Unprecedented collapse' for eurozone businesses

 A reading below 50 points indicates a contraction.
 In February, the index had stood at 51.6.
-The latest reading is the lowest since IHS Markit started its PMI survey in 1998.
+The latest reading for March is the lowest since IHS Markit started its PMI survey in 1998.
+The indicator reflected a near-shutdown of eurozone economies as COVID-19 sweeps across Europe.

+Major economies Italy, France, Germany and Spain are all deeply affected and have implemented severe social and business restrictions to try to slow the virus's spread, by keeping potential carriers at home.
+The eurozone's economic struggle was worsened by some EU member states closing off their borders to neighbours, limiting the flow of goods and people within the single market.
+EU countries are starting to deploy massive state spending and loan guarantees to prop up businesses and employment, with the EU dropping its strict rules on budget deficits.

+The IHS Markit survey showed the services sector was pummelled the worst, sliding to well below where it was at during the 2009 global financial crisis.
+Manufacturing was also hit, supply chains were being badly degraded, and there was "a record fall in export business as cross-border trade flows seized up".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)